Issues in the 2016 United Kingdom European Union membership referendum: The UK's EU membership fee

 Britain pays more into the EU budget than it receives.
 The net contribution figures range from £5.7 billion (2014) to £8.8 billion (2014/15) depending on sources and the time frame.
 In 2014, the UK was the third biggest net contributor to the EU budget, or the 8th highest by net contributions per head.

 The membership fee paid by the UK to the EU has been used extensively by the Leave campaign as an example of how the UK would benefit from leaving the EU.
-The Leave campaign claimed the cost as £350m per week, a figure criticised 'as 'misrepresentative' by Sir Andrew Dilnot (head of the UK Statistics Authority), The net transfer of cash from the UK to the EU in 2014/15 was £8.5bn (£163m per week) after subtracting the UK's rebate and the money spent directly by the EU in the UK. since it is the gross rather than the net amount.
+The Leave campaign claimed the cost as £350m per week, a figure criticised 'as 'misrepresentative' by Sir Andrew Dilnot (head of the UK Statistics Authority), The net transfer of cash from the UK to the EU in 2014/15 was £8.5bn (£163m per week) after subtracting the UK's rebate and the money spent directly by the EU in the UK.
 This represents about 1% of government spending or 2% of taxes received.
 The Remain campaign has used the figure of 1% in their Referendum Leaflet but have otherwise not discussed these figures widely in their campaigning.

 Leave campaigners argue that this transfer of cash is a "hidden tariff" for exported goods, while the remain argument claims the net contribution is negligible in comparison to the benefits to business.
 In either event, changes to government finances as a result of the economic loss from leaving are likely to outweigh the membership fee.